The button closure is the number of buttons used to fasten the front panels of a single or double-breasted jacket.

 Sleeve buttons can be placed in a variety of styles.
 The kissing stance has buttons touching each other.

-Type of buttons used in the suit.
+These are the types of buttons used in suits, jackets, coats, skirts, and pants.
 All button types are hand made by a local crafter.

 A fly on pants is a covering over an opening.
 The opening can be closed or open with zippers or buttons.
 Fly conceals the mechanism.